ziapeltagames/six-winters/docs/RULES.md

 ### Movement Costs

 Along the bottom of each card are [**movement**](#move) costs for each region.
-A player spends the listed number of action dice, the value of the dice do not matter, to move their character to any location in that region.
+A player spends the listed number of action dice to move their character to any location in that region.
+The value of the action dice don't matter for movement.

 ### Location Effect Icon (Optional)

-The upper left of each location card may contain optional icons indicating various effects.
+The upper left of each location card contain optional icons indicating various effects.

 | Port | Magic Gate | Support Source | Technology Source | Espionage Source | Military Source | Diplomacy Source | Sorcery Source |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |